 Each crew is responsible for its own steering.
-There shall be no steering advice given from outside the boat or instruction about the conduct of the race; and there shall be no following or pacing during the race by other boats.
+There shall be no steering advice given from outside the boat or instruction about the conduct of the race; and there shall be no following or pacing during the race by other boats or launches.

-The former risks an 'Official Warning' or disqualification of the crew, the latter risks the same for the pacing crew.
+The former risks an 'Official Warning' or disqualification of the crew, the latter risks the same for the pacing crew and/or action under Rule 2-7-4 for the crew potentially gaining advantage by way of the offending launch.